 How to bet on Sunday Night Football in NY

-Legal sports betting is available in New York, and there are a number of online and mobile betting options to explore.
+Legal sports betting is available in New York, and there are a number of online betting options to explore.
 You can get set up to play in just a couple of minutes.
 To begin, here’s what you’ll need to do:

 - Check out our recommended sportsbooks and click the links to access their sites and sign up.
 You’ll be eligible for bonus offers by using our links or NY sportsbook promo codes.